Sandra Ilett is a Registered Nurse and Registered Midwife.

 DVA is invoiced for Gold Card holders under a contract arrangement.

-Each person has a unique life path to lead them to needing some help with continence issues.
+Each person has a unique life path which may to lead them to needing some help with continence issues.
 Sandra will look at each part of your unique situation during the assessment process.
 You may be required to complete some diaries to help with this process.

 Once the assessment is complete, then a range of strategies aimed at improving your particular problem will be suggested.